chuoling/mediapipe/docs/solutions/holistic.md

 If set to `false`, the solution treats the input images as a video stream.
-It will try to detect the most prominent person in the very first images, and upon a successful detection further localizes the pose landmarks.
+It will try to detect the most prominent person in the very first images, and upon a successful detection further localizes the pose and other landmarks.
 In subsequent images, it then simply tracks those landmarks without invoking another detection until it loses track, on reducing computation and latency.
 If set to `true`, person detection runs every input image, ideal for processing a batch of static, possibly unrelated, images.
 Default to `false`.

 #### upper_body_only

-If set to `true`, the solution outputs only the 25 upper-body pose landmarks.
-Otherwise, it outputs the full set of 33 pose landmarks.
+If set to `true`, the solution outputs only the 25 upper-body pose landmarks (535 in total) instead of the full set of 33 pose landmarks (543 in total).
 Note that upper-body-only prediction may be more accurate for use cases where the lower-body parts are mostly out of view.
 Default to `false`.

 #### smooth_landmarks